 Even if you’re the type of person who takes their laptop to Starbucks to work or otherwise likes to be creative while a lot is going on around you, it could increase your creativity to instead work in a more minimal environment.
 Decluttering your work area could be the first step in decluttering your mind.

 “Lately the thing that has been really good when I am in a rut is to take the Amtrak somewhere.
-I unfortunately don’t do it as often as I would like but I love the forced sitting that happens and unlike air travel the seats are very comfortable.
-My grandfather would drive to Alaska every year and write novels while driving (dangerous I know) but I think the train travel is similar.
+I, unfortunately, don’t do it as often as I would like but I love the forced sitting that happens and unlike air travel, the seats are very comfortable.
+My grandfather would drive to Alaska every year and write novels while driving (dangerous I know) but I think train travel is similar.

 There is something about moving through the world that makes you feel alive.
 That said, this isn’t something that’s easy to do.
 So the rest of the time I really just power through the work.
 If I am feeling uninspired I just accept that I am going to make some mistakes and really just work through the process.” – Mike Perry, designer and artist

 If you have the time and occasion to travel, being stuck in transit can actually make for a great time to force yourself to hunker down and work.
 Like Perry says, train travel is the way to go, both for comfort, and also because there is just something special about watching the world zoom by outside the window.

 15. Just get down to business